 “For Woodrow Wilson the Paris Peace Conference was more a time of heroic striving and impressive achievement than of failure.
 By fighting against odds that would have caused weaker men to surrender, he was able to prevent the Carthaginian kind of peace that we have seen to our regret in our own time; and he was able to create the machinery for the gradual attainment of the kind of effort that he would have liked to impose at once.
 The Paris settlement, therefore, was not inevitably a ‘lost peace.’
 It could have been, rather, the foundation of a viable and secure world order and therefore a lasting memorial to its chief architect, if only the victors had maintained the will to enforce what Wilson had signed.”

-Questions about the “varying viewpoints”
+Questions for Class Discussion

 1. How do each of these historians interpret Wilson’s overall foreign policy?